uoregon-libraries/headlamp/README.md

 ### Install Go

 Install [Go](https://golang.org/dl/), preferably 1.9 or later.
-Headlights may work on older versions, but I haven't tested it.
+Headlamp may work on older versions, but I haven't tested it.

 Note that you can install Go without root access just by unpacking one of the